chandanrkote/Large_file_processor/README.md

 # 1. Steps to run your code.
 As less steps we are to run, better for you
     To run this code: -
     1. Need to have SSMS and Anaconda (Jupyter notebook)
-    2. Anacodea: - I Jupyter note book to write the python code.
+    2. Anaconda: - I Jupyter note book to write the python code.
     3. SSMS:- To check how data is inserting basically to test the workflow.